An Irrefutable Definition of Natural Rights

 The Temporal Rights perspective offers a completely secular origin for the natural rights that they cannot violate without revealing their crass selfishness.

 The Temporal Rights concept goes even further.
-If the highest power of man is the ability to separate stimulus and response, then the highest choice must be the choice to love.
+If the highest power of man is the ability to separate stimulus and response and thus to choose, then the highest choice must be the choice to love.

 An Invitation